A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

 \subsubsection{Multiplexer}

-It is the main component of the proposed EMPC design.
-We use an analog multiplexer to implement the by-case PWA control law in Eq.~\eqref{eq:empc_policy_final}.
-Specifically, we use a multiplexer with $n_R+2$ inputs: one for each unsaturated region plus the two saturated input signal values $\overline{u}$ and $\underline{u}$.
-While $\overline{u}$ and $\underline{u}$ are trivially imposed through a constant voltage, the inputs corresponding to the control law for each unsaturated region need to be computed online, given the current measured value of states and disturbances.
+It is the main component in our EMPC circuit design.
+We use an analog multiplexer to implement the by-case PWA control policy in Eq.~\eqref{eq:empc_policy_final}.
+Specifically, we use a multiplexer with $N+2$ inputs: one for each unique unsaturated affine function, plus the two saturated input values $u_\mathrm{ub}$ and $u_\mathrm{lb}$.
+While $u_\mathrm{ub}$ and $u_\mathrm{lb}$ are trivially imposed through a constant voltage, the inputs corresponding to the affine functions need to be computed online, given the current value of states and disturbances.
 To this end, we introduce generalized adders.